Bridge-He/Bridge-He.github.io/index.md

 Interested in using statistical learning methods to address economic and financial problems._

 ## About the website
 I share with everyone my learning materials and records, aiming to both encourage myself to explore further and deeper and hope to help someone in need.
-Welcome discussion about the materials and correction of my mistakes
+Welcome discussion about the materials and correction of my mistakes.

 ## Contact me
 **E-Mail:** heyuqiao2020@gmail.com | he-yq20@mails.tsinghua.edu.cn